Utah governor orders statewide mask mandate, other coronavirus restrictions

 Beginning as soon as possible, but no later than Jan.
 1, students enrolled at public and private institutions of higher education -- who either live on campus or attend at least one in-person class per week -- will be required to be tested for COVID-19 weekly.

-The order does not apply to religious services, although they are encouraged to implement protocols to limit the spread of the virus.
+The order does not apply to a religious service, although they are encouraged to implement protocols to limit the spread of the virus.

 “Utah is open for business.
 You can still shop, dine in or carry out, exercise, worship and recreate, and many other things,” Herbert said in the video message, according to the paper.
 “We are just saying stay within your household group whenever possible, particularly for the next two weeks.”